socketio/socket.io-client-java/src/site/markdown/initialization.md

         .build();

 Socket socket = IO.socket(uri, options);

+// We can now connect to a server running socket.io socket.open()
 ```

 Unlike the JS client (which can infer it from the `window.location` object), the URI is mandatory here.